MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Deprovisioning

-This guide we will not be changing the default deprovisioning settings of this connector.
+This guide we won't be changing the default deprovisioning settings of this connector.
 This section is here to provide continuity in the guide.

 The following image is an example of the *Deprovisioning* page.